 - 11.1 The school operates the above policies for when employees are not performing to the required standard.
 These policies aim to support and develop staff to help them improve their work performance and recognises the important role which appraisal has to play in this process. - 11.2 Where an employee is subject to either of these policies the normal appraisal process will be suspended for the duration of actions under these policies.
-In all cases the employee will be informed of the impact on pay progression of developing performance and capability processes.
+In all cases the employee will be informed of the impact on pay progression (in accordance with the pay policy) of developing performance and capability processes.